 - Tenured and tenure-track faculty at the level of assistant, associate, or full professor;

 - Research or clinical faculty member;

-- Director of a formally approved institute or center at the university.
+- Director of an approved institute or center at the University.

-4.2.2 Principle Investigator or Co-Investigator in Special Cases
+4.2.2 Principal Investigator or Co-Investigator in Special Cases

-The approval of the vice president of research is required in all special cases listed below.
-The general procedures listed in section 4.3.1 also apply.
-(Please note that matters of national security, export control, or immigration status may affect approval of requests for visiting faculty and visiting scholars.)
-The chief administrator of a unit (e.g., department chair or unit director) and the next higher-level administrator (e.g., dean) can jointly recommend that an individual who holds one of the following appointments be permitted to serve as a principal investigator or co-investigator:
+The approval of the Vice President for Research and Economic Development is required in all special cases listed below.
+The general procedures listed in Section 4.3 also apply (Please note that matters of national security, export control, or immigration status may affect approval of requests for visiting faculty and visiting scholars.).
+The chief administrator of a unit (e.g., department chair or unit director) and the next higher-level administrator (e.g., dean) can jointly recommend that an individual who holds one of the following appointments be permitted to serve as a Principal Investigator or Co-Investigator: